-In some instances for example, in the preparation or verification of applications for charitable support, it may be necessary for telephone calls, meetings etc., to be recorded, to ensure that we have a proper record of what has been discussed.
-We may also record calls for quality control and staff training purposes.
+In some instances for example, in the preparation or verification of applications for charitable support, it may be necessary for telephone calls, video calls, meetings etc., to be recorded, to ensure that we have a proper record of what has been discussed.
+We may also record telephone and video calls for quality control and staff training purposes.
 You will always be informed if we intend to record your communications with the MCF.

 How long is your personal information retained by us?

 We will only retain your data for as long as absolutely necessary.
 In some instances this will be to comply with our legal and regulatory obligations.

 Do we share personal information with third parties?
 And what steps are taken to confirm their compliance with GDPR?